Controversies in professional sumo

 Professional sumo has had several controversies over its long history.
 These include proven allegations of match-fixing to hazing.

 Match-fixing

 Due to the hierarchical structure of the sport, where top ranked wrestlers have great advantages in salary and status over lower ranked wrestlers, speculation about the existence of match-fixing and isolated reports of match fixing have surfaced over the years.
 The Japan Sumo Association (JSA) repeatedly denied any wrestlers were involved in match-fixing, known as yaocho, and even took publishers to court over such allegations.

+In 2002, economists Steven Levitt and Mark Duggan published a paper using econometrics in order to suggest that match-fixing in sumo exists.
+Popularized in Levitt's book Freakonomics, the study found that 70% of wrestlers with 7–7 records on the final day of the tournament (i.e., seven wins and seven losses, and one fight to go) won.
+The percentage was found to rise the more times the two wrestlers had met, and decrease when the wrestler was due to retire.
+The study found that the 7–7 wrestlers won around 80% of the time when statistics suggest they had a probability of winning only 48.7% of the time against their opponents.
+The authors concluded that those who already have 8 wins collude with those who are 7–7 and let them win, since the 8-win wrestlers had already secured their ranking.